When asking yourself “how much does a personal trainer cost?”, it’s important to realize that the cost is not just money, but also time.

 Time: 30 minutes per session X 2 sessions per week = 1 hour per week.

-So Mariana is getting great results with a trainer she is very happy with, just like Amanda, for half the money and in one quarter of the time.
+All things considered, Mariana is getting great results with a trainer she is very happy with, just like Amanda.
+The difference is she gets those results with half the money and in one quarter of the time.

 I think we can agree that Mariana is getting a better return on her investment of resources than Amanda.

 “But is 30 minutes twice a week really enough?”
 I can hear you saying.